suisuss/suss.space/README.md

-# suss.space for software infastucture article
+# suss.space repo for software infastucture article
-suss.space for software infastucture article
+This repo is not for production purposes.
+This repo has been changed from the orginal private repo to maintain the integrity of the sites security.

 www.suss.space